igordejanovic/parglare/docs/disambiguation.md

 This tells parglare that those production are candidates for dynamic ambiguity resolution.

-Second step is to register function that will be used for resolution during parser construction.
+Second step is to register a function, during parser construction, that will be used for resolution.
 This function operates as a filter for actions in a given state and lookahead token.
-It receives a list of actions and a token ahead and returns a reduced list of actions.
-Usually, this function will maintain some kind of state.
-To initialize its state at the beginning it is called with (None, None) as parameters.
+It receives the current action, a token ahead, production (for REDUCE action), sub-results (for REDUCE action), and current LR automata state and returns either `True` if the action is acceptable or `False` otherwise.
+This function sometimes need to maintain some kind of state.
+To initialize its state at the beginning it is called with `None` as parameters.

 ```
-parser = Parser(grammar, dynamic_filter=dynamic_filter)
+parser = Parser(grammar, dynamic_filter=custom_disambiguation_filter)
 ```

 Where resolution function is of the following form: